Keibert Ruiz Player Props: Nationals vs. Cubs

-Keibert Ruiz, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Washington Nationals versus the Chicago Cubs, with Drew Smyly on the mound, July 17 at 8:05 PM ET.
+Keibert Ruiz -- 3-for-3 with a double, a home run and two RBI in his most recent game -- will be in action for the Washington Nationals against the Chicago Cubs, with Jameson Taillon on the mound, on July 18 at 8:05 PM ET.

-In his most recent game, he hit a home run while going 1-for-3 against the Cardinals.
+He reached base in all four of his plate appearances (3-for-3 with a double, a home run and two RBI) in his last appearance against the Cubs.

 Keibert Ruiz Game Info & Props vs. the Cubs